 Read more: Rewards

 Vega is non-slashing -- there is no mechanism through which a tokenholder can lose a staked token through a validator being punished.
-Any measures to that end use different mechanisms that will affect a bad validator's (and potentially their delegators') revenue, but does not affect the delegated tokens themselves.
+Any measures to that end use different mechanisms that will affect a bad validator's and their nominators' rewards, but does not affect the delegated tokens themselves.

 Vega uses the VEGA ERC20 token for governance, which includes nominating validators to run nodes, and creating and voting on governance proposals.